 Player's publications include California Trial Techniques (Michie Press, 1996).

-Ramirez's publications include Criminal Litigation In Action, 2nd Ed. (with Berend) (California Academic Press, 2012); Criminal Litigation in Action (with Berend) (National Institute for Trial Advocacy Publishing, 2002); and State v.
-Johnson: An Acquaintance Rape Case File and Problem Set (National Institute for Trial Advocacy Publishing, forthcoming 2000).
+Ramirez's publications include Criminal Litigation in Action, 3rd Ed. (with Berend) (Carolina Academic Press, forthcoming 2015); Criminal Litigation In Action, 2nd Ed. (with Berend) (California Academic Press, 2002); and State v.
+Johnson: An Acquaintance Rape Case File and Problem Set (National Institute for Trial Advocacy Publishing, 2000).

 Ramsey, Lisa P.